chenkennt/openpublish/open_publish_design.md

 0. Introduction
 ---------------

-1. Scope
+1. Overview
 --------

 A complete open publishing scenario consists of the following parts:

 1. Writer creates a GIT repository and does necessary setup to make it an open publishing repo.
 2. Writer authors a document (in markdown format) and adds it to his local GIT repo.
 3. Writer pushes his local GIT repo to remote.
 4. Open publishing picks up the GIT change and transforms the markdown file into output (in HTML format).
 5. Open publishing delivers the output HTML file to the MSDN web site.